canning1295/CanDoYouTube/README.md

 extension searches for and interacts with the Skip button.

 Open the extension options to configure the value for the `w` key, set how long the extension waits before speeding up ads, choose how the Skip button is pressed, and manage the list of allowed sites.
 Settings are stored using `chrome.storage.sync` so they persist between browser sessions.
+By default, ads are skipped using the **Fast-forward then click** method.

 ## Files